Never Die Alone poster

 The inciting incident occurs at 11 minutes when King David is brutally attacked and stabbed outside the diner by Moon and his crew, seeking revenge for past betrayals.
 He's left dying in the street..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Paul makes the active choice to read King David's confessional notebooks and pursue the story, diving into the dark world of David's past crimes and victims., moving from reaction to action.
+This reveals the protagonist's commitment to Paul makes the active choice to read King David's confessional notebooks and pursue the story, diving into the dark world of David's past crimes and victims., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Paul discovers that Moon and his crew are actively hunting for David's money and possessions, putting Paul directly in danger.
+Notably, this crucial beat Paul discovers that Moon and his crew are actively hunting for David's money and possessions, putting Paul directly in danger.
 The stakes shift from intellectual curiosity to survival., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, Moon brutally murders Paul in a moment of shocking violence, an innocent man killed for being connected to David's toxic legacy.
-The whiff of death is literal and devastating., demonstrates the protagonist at their lowest point.
+The whiff of death is literal and devastating., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 The narrative reveals the final truth about David's return: he came back knowing he would die, seeking not redemption but an ending.
 His notebooks were his confession., demonstrating the transformation achieved throughout the journey.